 Midges 'n' Micros: the pursuit of the ultimate in ultralight fly fishing.
 Size 32 hooks, 10X tippets, wispy rods.
 For the truly obsessed.

 Not too long ago, Coach* told me I should try to get some Tiemco 518 size 32 hooks from my Japanese supplier.
 He said midge fishermen have been looking for them ever since the US distributor stopped importing them.
-He said they'd be a natural fit in my fly fishing and micro fishing business.
+He said they'd be a natural fit in my fly fishing and micro fishing business and might start a whole new craze - Fly Fishing for Micro Fish.
 I should state right up front that I am not (or rather, was not) a midge fisherman.
 I do fish for micros, though, those species that when fully grown do not reach a pound in weight.

 (*I call him Coach because he coached his granddaughter in a local fishing contest.
 She won the prizes for the largest fish and for the smallest fish.)